novix-sa/Pyplan/docs/Pyplan Library.md

 Pyplan library is based on two main objects:

 ### Index
-pp.index is the way to define a dimension in Pyplan.
-Index are created through a Graphical Using Interface (GUI)
+The index object is the way to define a dimension in Pyplan.
+Indexes are created through a Graphical Using Interface (GUI)

     pp.index(["Item 1","Item 2","Item 3"])